-PA881Y ADVANCED TECHNICAL THEATER
+PA881Y ADVANCED TECHNICAL THEATRE

-Building off the knowledge from Stagecraft 1/2, students will be put in leadership positions "behind the scenes" for various MHS Theatrical productions.
-These students will work closely with the director and will be mentored by local theatrical professionals to help design lights, sound, make up, costumes, stage manage, and lead the back stage crew.
+This honors theatre course will build off the knowledge from Technical Theatre 1 & 2, students will be put in leadership positions "behind the scenes" for various MHS Theatrical productions.
+These students will work closely with the director and will be mentored by local theatrical professionals to design lights, sound, make-up, costumes, stage manage, and lead the backstage crew.
 Students must be available to attend rehearsals and performances after school.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified

-Prerequisite: Successful completion of Technical Theatre/Stagecraft 1/2 or recommendation from teacher.
+Open to Grades: 10, 11, 12 Prerequisite: Successful completion of Technical Theatre/Stagecraft 1 & 2 or recommendation from teacher.
 This class may be repeated.